Blog Post

 Burn Pit Health Effects

-For small groups on the move, burn pits are an acceptable and non-life-threatening way to dispose of trash.
-For example, campers often throw their garbage in a campfire.
-The key to keeping burn pits manageable is two-fold: a small group, which is fast-moving.
+Burn pits are an acceptable and non-life-threatening way for small groups on the move to dispose of trash.
+Campers often throw their garbage in a campfire.
+The key to keeping burn pits manageable is a small group that is fast-moving.

 Burn Pits In Iraq And Afghanistan